Dietmar Millonig

 Dietmar Millonig (born 1 June 1955) is a retired Austrian long-distance runner.
 He won a gold medal at the 1986 European Indoor Championships.
 In addition, he represented his country at the 1980 Summer Olympics as well as one outdoor and one indoor World Championships.

 He also won 40 Austrian titles in various events.
+His daughter Lena Millonig is the Austrian women national record holder of the 3000 meter steeplechase in 9:46.17 set in May 2024.